ITALY - TUSCANY

 * Day 07 (Mon 06 Jun): PIENZA - SIENA [B/L/D]

 Breakfast at your hotel and check-out.
 Transfer by coach to Val di Chiana [or Chiana Valley, an extensive marshy area lying on the territories of the provinces of Arezzo and Siena in Tuscany].
 Enjoy an exceptional truffle hunting experience with an expert-hunter-guide with trained dogs, a thrilling adventure into the wood of Valdichiana Senese in search of those precious underground fungus.
 The experience will end with a special lunch with truffle menu and local wine.
 Transfer by coach back to Pienza [Situated between Montepulciano and Montalcino, Pienza is a town in the province of Siena, considered the “touchstone of Renaissance urbanism”.
 Pienza was the birthplace of Enea Silvio Piccolomini, a Renaissance humanist of the mid-15th century who later became Pope Pius II and attempted to establish this town as a Papal seat].
 Guided sightseeing tour of Pienza, including the historic central Piazza and the Cathedral (also called Duomo, a harmonious Renaissance church featuring a rather simple and geometrical façade).
 Visit to Palazzo Piccolomini, the tasteful summer residence of Pope Pius II built in 1459, which is one of the main architectural feats in Pienza; Enjoy the incredible view over the entire Val d'Orcia from the second-floor loggia; Visit the palace’s back garden, fine example of a Renaissance "roof garden".
-Visit a local farm and taste the famous local cheese “Pecorino di Pienza”.
+Guided visit to Podere Il Casale, a local farm, followed by a tasting of the famous “Pecorino di Pienza” cheese and local wines.
 Transfer by coach to your hotel in Siena for check-in and dinner [Siena is the capital of the province of Siena, located in the central part of Tuscany.
 Since the 13th century the city is historically linked to commercial activities of the wealthy merchant class, and it is also home to the oldest bank in the world, which has been operating continuously since 1472; Siena is famous for its University, one of the oldest universities in Italy, its medieval cityscape, cuisine and museums].

 Overnight in Siena [Hotel Athena]